 2. Learn the Core Copywriting Types

-Suppose you want to make money in copywriting, then you must know how to write copies in high demand in the market today.
+Suppose you want to make money in copywriting, then you must know how to write copy that are in high demand in the market today.
 You must learn how to write persuasively on one or two or more of these high-demand types of copy.

 - Headline writing